 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-China is the world’s second-largest and fastest-growing civil aerospace and aviation services market.
-Commercial opportunities in China’s civil aerospace and aviation services markets exist in virtually every subsector.
+China is the world’s second largest civil aerospace and aviation services market.
+Commercial opportunities in China’s civil aerospace and aviation services markets exist in most subsectors.

 Airports and Ground Support Equipment Sector

-As noted above, China plans to build more than 200 new airports while expanding many others in the next 15 years.
-Airport design is an area with good opportunities for U.S. companies.
+As noted above, China plans to build over 20 new airports while expanding many others in the next 3 years.
+Airport design is an area with opportunities for U.S. companies.
 The CAAC has identified three regions where the majority of new airports will be built or expanded:

 - Nanjing, Hangzhou, Wenzhou, Hefei, and Ningbo (Yangtze River Delta region)